-NATO's interests are neither democrati-Europe against the will of their people, now cally determined nor humanitarian in purpose.
-NATO does not bomb all nations guilty of humanitarian abuses.
-Nor does NATO's bombing alleviate human suffering; it adds to and is threatening Russia with missile base it.
-Saudi Arabia is not a target.
-Bahrain is not a target.
+NATO's interests are neither democrati-NATO does not bomb all nations guilty of humanitarian abuses.
+Nor does NATO's bombing alleviate human suffering; it adds to a target.
 Ben Ali and Mubarak were not

 Veterans For Peace brings banner to NATO summit meeting at McCormick Place in Chicago on May 20. (photo by Ellen Davidson).
 More at WarCrimesTimes.org.